 Treatment for Dislocated Knee Cap in Kirkland, WA

-Dr. Camille Clinton is a fellowship-trained board-certified orthopedic surgeon specialized in treating patella instability.
+Dr. Camille Clinton is a fellowship-trained board-certified orthopedic surgeon specializing in treating patella instability.
 Dr. Clinton believes that every patient’s situation is unique and will take the time to discuss treatment options and find the right one for you.
-Call (425) 899-4810 to schedule an appointment at her office in Kirkland, WA today!
+Call (425) 899-4810 to schedule an appointment at her orthopedic surgery office in Kirkland, WA today!

 What Causes Patella Dislocations?

 The kneecap is normally held in position by the bones, ligaments, and muscles around the knee.
 There is a groove, called the trochlea, in which the kneecap sits while the knee is bent.
 A ligament, called the medial patellofemoral ligament (MPFL), attaches the kneecap to the inside of the femur and is critical for holding the kneecap in position.
 The muscles around the knee, especially the inside of the quadriceps or VMO, also help hold the kneecap in position and help with kneecap tracking.
 Multiple factors predispose people to patella dislocations including, prior trauma, high-riding knee cap (patella alta), shallow trochlea, loose ligaments and lower extremity alignment.

 There are two common ways this injury occurs:

 Also known as a traumatic event, the kneecap can slip out of place if you or your child has suffered from a hard blow or fall.
 The injury is more common in children who play high-contact sports, such as football.
 During the accident, the kneecap may slide out of place quickly and go back into place on its own immediately after it slides out.
 There may be a lot of pain and swelling in front of the knee after this happens, making it necessary to seek medical treatment.
 Dr. Clinton will be able to determine if the patella is completely or partially dislocated.

 The kneecap dislocates by itself